The best museums in Barcelona

 ,regionOfInterest=(1024,682.5))

-Here is a perfect plan for spending a day in the London neighbourhood of Chelsea:
+Here is a perfect plan to spend a day in the London neighbourhood of Chelsea:

 ,regionOfInterest=(997.5,772.5))